Luxury in Union County: 8 Most Expensive Union County NJ Cities

-Homes in Mountainside typically cost between $550,000 and $1.5 million.
+Homes in Mountainside typically cost between $550,000 and $1.5 million for luxury homes.
 Home types range from stylish custom models to more traditional Colonials.
 House sizes start at around 700 square feet to upwards of 7,000 square feet.

 Area hotspots include restaurants, shopping, and bars.
 One prominent bar in Mountainside is the Publick House, a modern gastropub with an extensive wine list, hand-crafted seasonal cocktails, and 14 craft beers on tap.

 Other area restaurants include Northside Kitchen, serving a variety of Tex-Mex food and sandwiches; Spanish Tavern of Mountainside, known as one of the best Spanish restaurants in the area; and Yummies, offering a selection of gourmet fast food, such as hot dogs and hamburgers.